Home

 [!IMPORTANT]

-We focus on pruning during the pre-filling phase as the KV cache becomes a bottleneck for long-context sequence (100k - 1M tokens) which are essentially long context prompts.
+We focus on compression during the pre-filling phase as the KV cache becomes a bottleneck for long-context sequence (100k - 1M tokens) which are essentially long context prompts.
 This would typically apply to improving prompt caching systems.

 [!NOTE]